 Chicken inasal is originally from the Bacolod region of the Philippines.
 It is a variation of Lechon Manok or chicken barbeque.
 It became extremely famous due to its unique dipping and basting sauce.
 It is now referred to as “food for the masses.”
 I suppose this is because it brings many people from many walks of life together.
 The unique and flavorful basting sauce is yellow – orange in color.
 This is probably due to the fact that is made from annatto oil.

-Frequent basting is one of the most significant factors when cooking this dish.
+Frequent basting is one of the most important factors in cooking this dish.
 If you don’t do this, they chicken will become slightly dry.
-Chicken inasal is a delightful when combined with garlic fried rice, atchara, and the famous sinamak dipping sauce.
+Chicken inasal is delightful when combined with garlic fried rice, atchara, and sinamak dipping sauce.
 When it is cooked with native chickens of the Philippines, the recipe is a classic.

 - 1 whole chicken quartered